lspvic/jupyter_tensorboard/README.md

 A JupyterLab extension for tensorboard.

 > Note: This project is just a frontend extension for tensorboard on jupyterlab.
-It use the [jupyter_tensorboard](https://github.com/lspvic/jupyter_tensorboard) project as tensorboard backend.
+It uses the [jupyter_tensorboard](https://github.com/lspvic/jupyter_tensorboard) project as tensorboard backend.

 <img src="image/tensorboard-overview.png" />

 ## Special Thanks

-Thanks [lspvic](https://github.com/lspvic) and his excellent work creating [tensorboard](https://github.com/lspvic/jupyter_tensorboard) for jupyter notebooks.
+Thanks [lspvic](https://github.com/lspvic) and his excellent work for creating [tensorboard](https://github.com/lspvic/jupyter_tensorboard) for jupyter notebooks.

 ## Prerequisites